 HAPPY NEW YEAR!
 Below is our top story ~ and more ~ to kick off the year right!
 Stay safe! — Kevin Kilowatt

-Hydropower is a renewable energy source.
-This means that using a dam or a river to generate electricity doesn’t use up any limited resources like coal or gasoline.
+Hydropower Energy What is hydropower?
+Hydropower is power that is generated from moving water such as rivers.
+Renewable Energy Hydropower is a renewable energy source.
+This means that using a dam or a river to generate electricity doesn't use up any limited...

 Power Stations This is a place where electricity is created and sent to our homes and other places where it’s needed.
 Furnaces An enclosed structure that makes things very hot.
 Turbines This is a machine that creates continuous power in which a wheel, or something...